stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/WieldingWeapons/index.md

 </center>

 ## Blocking With A Weapon
 A weapon can be pushed beyond its limits, damaging it in the process.
 When you make a Strength defence check to block an attack, you may choose to brace your weapon against the threat.
-Your weapon takes the damage that the attack would deal to you (see Chapter 8) and you benefit from advantage on the Strength defence check.
+Your weapon takes the damage that the attack would deal to you (see [Interacting with Objects](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/InteractingWithObjects/#blocking-with-an-item)) and you benefit from advantage on the Strength defence check.

 ##### Melee Weapon Equivalencies